Nymbo/TFGON/README.md

 ## How to Play

-1. **Starting the Game**
+### Starting the Game
-   - Launch the game
+1. Launch the game
-   - Click "Play" in the main menu
+2. Click "Play" in the main menu
+3. Select your deck and preferred board layout
+4. Choose whether to play against AI or another player
+5. Starting conditions:
-   - Each player starts with:
+   - Each player has towers to protect
-     - 30 health
-     - 3 cards in hand
+   - 3 cards in starting hand
-     - 0 mana crystals
+   - 0 initial mana crystals

-2. **Game Mechanics**
+### Game Mechanics
-   - Each turn:
+- **Turn Structure**:
   - Gain one mana crystal (up to 10)
   - Draw one card
-     - Play cards by clicking them in your hand
+  - Play cards and move units
-   - Click "End Turn" to pass the turn to your opponent

-3. **Card Types**
+  - Attack with units and hero
+- **Movement and Combat**:
+  - Units can move based on their movement stat
+  - Different unit types have different attack ranges
+  - Positioning is crucial for tower defense and offense
+- **Winning the Game**:
+  - Destroy all enemy towers to win
+  - Protect your own towers to survive

+### Card Types and Statistics
-   - **Minions**: Creatures with Attack/Health stats that can fight
+- **Minions**:
+  - Movement: How many tiles they can move per turn
+  - Attack: Damage dealt in combat
+  - Health: Amount of damage they can take
+  - Archetype: Determines attack range (Melee/Ranged/Magic)
-   - **Spells**: One-time effects
+- **Spells**: One-time powerful effects
-   - **Weapons**: Equipment that gives your hero attack power
+- **Weapons**: Equip your hero with attack power

-## Development
+## Development Architecture

-The game is built using the LÖVE2D framework and pure Lua.
-Key components:
+The game is built using the LÖVE2D framework and pure Lua, with a modular architecture:

+- **Core Systems**:
-- Scene management system for different game states
+  - Scene Management
+  - Board Mechanics
+  - Combat Resolution
+  - AI Decision Making
+- **Rendering Systems**:
+  - Board Visualization
-- Card and board rendering systems
+  - Card Display
-- Game state management
+  - UI Elements
+- **Game Management**:
+  - Turn Structure
-- Player action handling
+  - Player Actions
+  - State Tracking
+  - Effect Resolution

 ## Contributing